 He was President of the Social Sciences Federation of Canada as well as of a number of other Canadian and Quebec associations.
 He was Secretary-Treasurer of the Canadian Economics Association from 1967 to 1981.
 In 1982, Gilles Paquet was awarded the Jacques-Rousseau medal in recognition of important contributions to research of a multidisciplinary nature, and in 1989 the Esdras-Minville medal for the corpus of his work in social sciences.
 He was made a Member of the Royal Society of Arts in 1989, and a member of the Order of Canada in 1992.

 Gilles Paquet has been active as a journalist on the radio and television network of Radio-Canada since the 1970s, as an editorial writer for some 5 years in the print media in the 1990s, and as a regular commentator on national affairs on TV Ontario from 1995 to 2006.
 He has also been the Editor in Chief of www.optimumonline.ca -- a journal of public sector management and governance that reaches over 10,000 subscribers -- since 1994.

-Gilles Paquet has a special interest in administrative pathologies and subversion, and is an ironist.
+Gilles Paquet had a special interest in administrative pathologies and subversion, and was an ironist.

 |Copyright © 2002-2019 Gilles Paquet.
 Tous droits réservés.
 All rights reserved.|